 BI Norwegian Business School is a co-operation partner of the program.
 The Nationalmuseum, The Royal Danish Theatre, and Tallinn Black Nights Film Festival are collaboration partners of the program.

 The support of the Art Professionals plays a key role in ensuring lifelong learning in leadership and strengthening collaboration in the Art and Cultural field.
-Arts and Culture professionals are supported by the Saastamoinen Foundation, and the association Föreningen Konstsamfundet.
+Arts and Culture professionals are supported by the AKO Foundation, the Saastamoinen Foundation, the association Föreningen Konstsamfundet, and the Karjalan Kulttuurirahasto.